gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 > 💡 (Optional!)
 For a comprehensive introduction to what a website is, HTML, and CSS, check out “[**Building your first web page**](https://learn.shayhowe.com/html-css/building-your-first-web-page/)”.
 It’s a great place to start learning about the web, from scratch.
 For a more hands-on introduction to [**HTML**](https://www.codecademy.com/learn/learn-html), [**CSS**](https://www.codecademy.com/learn/learn-css) and [**JavaScript**](https://www.codecademy.com/learn/introduction-to-javascript), check out the tutorials from Codecademy. [**React**](https://reactjs.org/tutorial/tutorial.html) and [**GraphQL**](http://graphql.org/graphql-js/) also have their own introductory tutorials.

-## Familiarize with command line
+## What is the command line?

 The command line is a text-based interface used to run commands on your computer.
 (You’ll also often see it referred to as the terminal.
 In this tutorial we’ll use both interchangeably).
 It’s a lot like using the Finder on a Mac, or Explorer on Windows.
 Finder and Explorer are examples of graphical user interfaces (GUI).
 The command line is a powerful, text-based way to interact with your computer.

+### ✋Familiarize yourself with the command line

 Take a moment to locate and open up the command line interface (CLI) for your computer.
 (Depending on which operating system you are using, see [**instructions for Mac**](http://www.macworld.co.uk/feature/mac-software/how-use-terminal-on-mac-3608274/), or [**instructions for Windows**](https://www.quora.com/How-do-I-open-terminal-in-windows)).

 > 💡 For a great introduction to using the command line, check out [**Codecademy’s Command Line tutorial**](https://www.codecademy.com/courses/learn-the-command-line/lessons/navigation/exercises/your-first-command) for Mac and Linux users, and [**this tutorial**](https://www.computerhope.com/issues/chusedos.htm) for Windows users.
 (Even if you are a Windows user, the first page of the Codecademy tutorial is a valuable read, as it explains what the command line is, not just how to interface with it.)

-## Install Node.js
+## What is Node.js?

-Node.js is an environment that can run JavaScript code.
+Node.js is an environment that can run JavaScript code outside of a web browser.
 Gatsby is built with Node.js.
 To get up and running with Gatsby, you’ll need to have a recent version installed on your computer.

 ### ⌚ Download Node.js